-SIBO is one of the underlying causes of acid reflux.
+The link between SIBO and acid reflux is often due to poor digestion allowing bacteria to overgrow in the small intestine and thus causing symptoms of SIBO such as acid reflux.
 Poor upper digestive function in the form of low stomach acid, insufficient enzyme production, and reduced bile flow can allow for bacteria to overgrow in the small intestine and contribute to the uncomfortable symptoms of acid reflux and indigestion.

 Disclaimer: This site contains affiliate links.
 As an amazon associate, I earn from qualifying purchases.